saloniudani/cvdrill/INSTALL.md

 ## More information ##

-More information on running a query or connecting to BI tools can found in [Apache Drill Documentation](http://drill.apache.org/docs/).
+More information on running a query or connecting to BI tools can be found in [Apache Drill Documentation](http://drill.apache.org/docs/).